Ernest Born: Other projects

 Born was an accomplished artist, type designer, and illustrator as well, and focused on these in his later years.
-He spent a decade collaborating with author Walter Horn to produce the 1979 Plan of St. Gall.
-Its illustrations are by Born.
+In the 1970s, Born designed signage for the Bay Area Rapid Transit (BART) system.
+Born and art historian Walter Horn collaborated on The Barns of the Abbey of Beaulieu at Its Granges of Great Coxwell and Beaulieu St. Leonard, which was published by the UC Berkeley Press in 1965.
+Then, Born and Horn spent a decade collaborating to produce the 1979 Plan of St. Gall; Born drew the illustrations.

 Ernest Born died in 1992, at the age of 94.